August Wilhelm Schlegel: Childhood and education

+Career

-In 1796, soon after his return to Germany, Schlegel settled in Jena, following an invitation from Schiller.
-That year he married Caroline, the widow of the physician Böhmer.
+In 1796, soon after his return to Germany, Schlegel settled in Jena, following an invitation from Friedrich Schiller.
+That year he married Caroline Schelling, the widow of the physician Böhmer.
 She assisted Schlegel in some of his literary productions, and the publication of her correspondence in 1871 established for her a posthumous reputation as a German letter writer.
-She separated from Schlegel in 1801 and became the wife of the philosopher Schelling soon after.
+She separated from Schlegel in 1801 and became the wife of the philosopher Friedrich von Schelling soon after.

 In Jena, Schlegel made critical contributions to Schiller's Horen and that author's Musen-Almanach, and wrote around 300 articles for the Jenaer Allgemeine Litteratur-Zeitung.
 He also did translations from Dante and Shakespeare.
 This work established his literary reputation and gained for him in 1798 an extraordinary professorship at the University of Jena.
-His house became the intellectual headquarters of the "romanticists", and was visited at various times between 1796 and 1801 by Fichte, whose Foundations of the Science of Knowledge was studied intensively, by his brother Friedrich, who moved in with his wife Dorothea, by Schelling, by Tieck, by Novalis and others.
+His house became the intellectual headquarters of the "romanticists", and was visited at various times between 1796 and 1801 by Johann Gottlieb Fichte, whose Foundations of the Science of Knowledge was studied intensively, by his brother Friedrich, who moved in with his wife Dorothea Schlegel, by Friedrich Wilhelm Joseph Schelling, by Ludwig Tieck, by Novalis and others.

 In 1797 August and Friedrich broke with Friedrich Schiller.
 With his brother, Schlegel founded the Athenaeum (1798–1800), the organ of the Romantic school, in which he dissected disapprovingly the immensely popular works of the sentimental novelist August Lafontaine.
 He also published a volume of poems and carried on a controversy with Kotzebue.
 At this time the two brothers were remarkable for the vigour and freshness of their ideas and commanded respect as the leaders of the new Romantic criticism.
 A volume of their joint essays appeared in 1801 under the title Charakteristiken und Kritiken.
 His play Ion, performed in Weimar in January 1802, was supported by Goethe, but became a failure.

 In 1801 Schlegel went to Berlin, where he delivered lectures on art and literature; and in the following year he published Ion, a tragedy in Euripidean style, which gave rise to a suggestive discussion on the principles of dramatic poetry.
 This was followed by Spanisches Theater (2 vols, 1803/1809), in which he presented admirable translations of five of Calderón's plays.
 In another volume, Blumensträusse italienischer, spanischer und portugiesischer Poesie (1804), he gave translations of Spanish, Portuguese and Italian lyrics.
-He also translated works by Dante and Camões.
+He also translated works by Dante Aligheri and Luís de Camões.